brandonneth/parflow/ChapelReadMe.md

 ### Prerequisites

-Two tasks need to be complete before running the C+Chapel version.
+A couple of tasks need to be complete before running the C+Chapel version.
 First, the `PARFLOW_DIR` environment variable should be set to the base ParFlow directory (the directory containing this readme).
 Second, the user should update and build a current version of Chapel and set the `CHPL_HOME` variable to the base directory of the Chapel repository.

+Lastly, you should install Hypre and Silo as directed in the ParFlow manual and set `HYPRE_DIR` and `SILO_DIR` to the directories containing their `lib` folders.

 ### Quickstart